-All fish (regardless of size) encountered on the spawning grounds will be sampled.
+All Chinook salmon (regardless of size) encountered on the spawning grounds will be sampled.
 Sampling will concentrate on moribund fish as opposed to carcasses because marks have proven to be more easily recognized on living fish.
-Note that the first time a Chinook salmon is examined on the spawning grounds, a 6 mm (1/4 in) hole will be punched on the lower left operculum (LLOP).
-Each will be inspected to detect missing adipose fins, the primary mark (individually numbered tag), the three secondary marks, and a mark indicating that the fish had been previously inspected (i.e., LUOP, DLUOP or LLOP).
-It is crucial that during the spawning grounds sampling, we obtain an accurate count of the total number of fish inspected by size and age category and, of those, accurately detect any fish that were marked at Canyon Island without double sampling.
+Note that the first time a Chinook salmon is examined on the spawning grounds a 6 mm (1/4 in) hole will be punched on the lower left operculum (LLOP).
+Each fish will be inspected to detect missing adipose fins, the primary mark (individually numbered tag), the three secondary marks, and a mark indicating that the fish had been previously inspected (i.e., LUOP, DLUOP or LLOP).
+It is crucial that during the spawning grounds sampling, we obtain an accurate count of the total number of fish inspected by size and age category and of those, accurately detect any fish that were marked during event 1 without double sampling.

 The following steps will be used for sampling each fish encountered.
-Look for the LLOP or slashes, and if either mark is present, go on to the next fish.
-For fish that do not have an LLOP, look for: 1) the LUOP, 2) a solid-core spaghetti tag, 3) a LAA, or 4) the DLUOP.
-Any of the four indicate this fish was marked at Canyon Island or in the nonlethal test fishery, and this fish is a valid recovery.
-If present, record the number written on the spaghetti tag and whether or not either secondary mark is present.
-Then, check once more for the presence or absence of the adipose fin.
-Sample the fish for ASL information, apply a LLOP and/or slashes, then move on to the next specimen.
-If the fish is missing its adipose fin, sample the fish for ASL information, remove and retain its head, affix a numbered cinch strap to that head, record the number on the cinch strap, slash the body, check once more for presence or absence of primary and secondary marks from the lower river, and move on to the next fish.
-If there is some question as to whether an adipose fin is missing or not, treat the fish as though it were missing the adipose fin, but record a "2" in the clip field.
-If the fish has no marks at all, sample the fish for ASL information, apply a LLOP, and then move on to the next fish.
-All data will be recorded on the SPAWNING GROUNDS SAMPLE FORM (Appendix C6).
-Note that it is imperative to look for the presence or absence of the LUOP, or LAA in the event that the spaghetti tag has fallen off.
+If a marked fish has an LLOP or slashes, the next fish will be sampled; if a fish does not have an LLOP, then observers should look for any of the following: 1) LUOP; 2) solid-core spaghetti tag; 3) LAA; or 4) DLUOP.
+The presence of any of these four marks or tags indicates a valid recovery, via capture and marking at Canyon Island or in the drift gillnet above the Wright River confluence.
+If a spaghetti tag is present, the number should be recorded; the presence/absence of either secondary mark will also be recorded.
+After these steps have been completed, the fish should be inspected again for the presence or absence of an adipose fin clip.
+All fish will be sampled for ASL information and each fish in turn will be given an LLOP and slashes before moving on to the next fish.
+If a fish is missing its adipose fin, it will be sampled for ASL information, decapitated, and the head will be retained and have a numbered cinch strap affixed to it; the cinch strap number will be recorded, the body will be slashed, and the fish will once more be checked for the presence or absence of primary and secondary marks from the lower river.
+If questions arise concerning whether or not an adipose fin is missing, the fish will be treated as if it was ad clipped (missing adipose fin), but a "2" will be recorded in the clip field.
+If a fish has no marks at all, it will be sampled for ASL information and given a LLOP mark.
+All data will be recorded on the SPAWNING GROUNDS SAMPLE FORM (Appendix C7).
+Note that it is imperative to look for the presence or absence of the LUOP, DLUOP, or LAA in the event that the spaghetti tag has fallen off.